acsone/setuptools-odoo/README.rst

   - Matteo Bilotta

-Many thanks to Daniel Reis who cleared the path, and Laurent Mignon who convinced me it was possible to do it using standard Python setup tools and had the idea of the odoo_addons namespace package.
+Many thanks to Daniel Reis who cleared the path, and Laurent Mignon who convinced me it was possible to do it using standard Python packaging tools and had the idea of the odoo_addons namespace package.